wdzeng/nctucs-na-hw4/README.md

 Clone this repo to your home dir (or somewhere else, but in this tutorial we take home dir for example).

 ## ldap1 setup
-You must have A records pointing to ldap1.0716xxx.nasa and ws1.0716xxx.nasa; otherwise you cannot run this script.
+You must have A records pointing to ldap1.0716xxx.nasa; otherwise you cannot run this script.

 ```
 cd ~/nahw4